-We’ve assembled some basic terms and definitions to help guide you through what electric motors are equipped to do.
-You’ll be able to ask the right questions and purchase the right motor based on your application and industry.
-Understanding the motor’s nameplate is the first step toward understanding what your motor can do.
+We’ve assembled some basic terms and definitions to help get your started.
+Understanding these concepts will allow you to ask the right questions and select the right motor for your application and industry.

 Electric Motor Nameplate

 The nameplate of an electric motor provides necessary information that helps you select the right AC motor for your specific application.
 We’ll use the following illustration of a 150 horsepower AC motor nameplate as an example.
 The nameplate offers specifications for the voltage and amps, speed in RPM, service factor, class insulation based on NEMA standards, motor design, and efficiency.

 Voltage and Amps

 By design, electric motors have standard voltages and frequencies at which they operate.
 On the nameplate, you can see this sample motor is designed to be used on 460 VAC systems.
 169.5 amps is the full-load current for this motor.

 The nameplate includes the based speed given in RPM.
 Base speed is where the motor develops rated horsepower at rated voltage and frequency.
 Base speed indicates how fast a fully-loaded output shaft will turn the connected equipment when proper voltage and frequency is applied.

 The sample motor has a base speed of 1185 RPM at 60 Hz.
 The synchronous speed of a 6-pole motor is 1200 RPM.
 When fully loaded, there will be 1.25% slip.
 If the connected equipment operates at less than full load, the output speed (RPM) will be slightly greater than what’s stated on the nameplate.